 Languages in Europe

-As in the rest of the northern hemisphere, countries located in the north tend to be colder than those further south.
-The summer months in Europe are June to September with temperatures between 16 to 30 degrees and winter is from December to March with many countries experiencing mild or heavy snow.
+Europe experiences varying climates depending on the location, with northern countries generally colder than those in the south.
+Summer months are from June to September, with temperatures ranging from 16 to 30 degrees Celsius, while winter lasts from December to March, with many countries experiencing snow.